MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Register-EngineEvent.md

 this case, the command history from the exiting session is exported an XML file in the user's `$Home` directory.

-### Example 3: Create and subscribe to an user-defined event
+### Example 3: Create and subscribe to a user-defined event

 This example creates a subscription for events from the source **MyEventSource**.
 This is an arbitrary source that we are going to use to monitor the progress of a job. `Register-EngineEvent`